higherkindness/mu-scala/docs/src/main/tut/README.md

 ```
 [comment]: # (End Replace)

-Note that the plugin is only available for Scala 2.12, and currently only generates Protobuf `.proto` files.
-Avro IDL support is under consideration for development.
+Note that the plugin is only available for Scala 2.12.

 ### Plugin Settings